 Even though the company assures users in every possible way that their personal data is not used for commercial purposes and will not be compromised.
 As a confirmation of the first fact, the example is the absence of advertising.
 With regard to the second point, the company refers to its authority and the data of independent audit organizations.
 However, it is emphasized that after the user deletes this or that information, it is stored by the provider for another 180 days.
 Only after this period does the data disappear completely.

-Steps to take to improve Google Drive security
+How to increase Google Drive security level

 Although Google tools are highly reliable, data security often depends not only on the service itself but also on your actions.
 Most web users only protect their accounts with a weak password, increasing the risk of data theft.
 So how to make Google Drive secure, let’s consider the following tips.